Richard Conner co-founded architectural practice Piercy Conner Architects and creative agency Assembly Studios.

 The process of understanding and appreciating the conflicted life context and content inherent to this incoming change is covered in depth throughout his work.

-How to handle the transition from chaos into order and make it work for rather than against us is described through simple, unique and never before seen conceptual models and strategic frameworks that are readily applicable to our day to day lives.
+Discovering and understanding how to handle the transition from chaos into order and make it work for rather than against us is described through simple, unique and never before seen conceptual models and strategic frameworks that are readily applicable to our day-to-day lives.

 The Work Life Wide Open series, over twenty-five years in the making, are practical, experiential and anecdotal guides to Finding Your Lost, Breaking Your Busy, and Working Your Way.
-These creative life manuals and way guides will lead you back to your Creative Core, uncover your Why, connect you with your Real Work and empower you to finally start re-living your Purpose.
+These creative life manuals and way guides will lead you back to your Creative Core, uncover your Why, connect you with your Real Work and empower you to finally start re-purposing your life and re-living your Purpose.

 Richard and his partners also co-created the Microflat, the worldwide press and media phenomenon.
-Showcased with two live in Micronauts at Selfridges in Oxford Street, London the Microflat was heralded as the answer to London’s escalating housing crisis.
+Showcased with two live in Micronauts at Selfridges in Oxford Street, London, the Microflat was heralded as the answer to London’s escalating key worker and young professional housing crisis.

 Most recently Richard co-founded Design Week Top 100 creative agency Assembly Studios.
 Clients include: Arab Film Studio / Battersea Power Station / ImageNation and The Creative Assembly / Creative Torbay / Creative Kirklees / Creative Somerset / Creative Hertfordshire / Creative Swindon / Creatives Across Sussex.